On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 \subsection{Population model and main result}

-We consider a population of fixed size $N \in \mathbb{N}$, which is evolving in continuous time according to $\Lambda$-type neutral reproduction events as well as binary selective events.
+We consider a population of fixed size $N \in \mathbb{N}$, where each individual is either of wildtype or of the advantageous type.
+The population is evolving in continuous time according to $\Lambda$-type neutral reproduction events as well as binary selective events.
 The selective and neutral events are governed by Poisson point processes $P_N$ and $P_S$.
 Let $\Lambda$ be a finite measure on $(0,1)$ and $c_N>0$.
 We start with the neutral component of the model.
 We label the $N$ individuals by ${1,\dots,N}$ and let $P_N$ be a Poisson point process with intensity $c_N dt \otimes p^{-2} \Lambda(dp)$ on $\R_+ \times (0,1]$.
 For every point $(t,p)$ in $P_N$ each individual $i$ at time $t$ performs an independent coin toss with success probability $p$.
 All individuals with a successful coin toss participate in the reproduction event.
-Among the participating individuals a single individuals is chosen uniformly at random to reproduce and replace with its offspring all other participating individuals.
+Among the participating individuals a single individual is chosen uniformly at random to reproduce and replace with its offspring all other participating individuals.
 Note that this includes the possibility that only one or no individual participates in a reproduction event, resulting in `silent' events which have no effect on the frequency nor on the genealogy.
+Non-silent events occur at a finite rate, see \eqref{eq:neutral1} below, so the dynamics is well defined.
 We will refer to the events associated to $P_N$ as \emph{neutral events}.
-Note that the neutral component of the model alone (obtained by setting $s_N=0$ below) is a variation of the `general Moran model' considered in \cite[Sect.~1.2.3]{BB09} and is also a time-continuous version of a special case of the class of models considered in \cite{HM13}, see also the discussion in Remark~\ref{rem:neutral} below.
+Note that the neutral component of the model alone (obtained by setting $s_N=0$ below) is a variation of the `general Moran model' considered in \cite[Sect.~1.2.3]{BB09} and is also a time-continuous version of a special case of the class of models considered in \cite{HM13}, see also the discussion in Subsection~\ref{sec:neutral} below.

 In order to add selection we define $P_S$ to be a Poisson point process on $\R_+$ with intensity $N s_N dt$.
 For each point in $P_S$, we sample uniformly at random an individual $i$.
-Whenever $i$ is of the disadvantageous type nothing happens, whenever $i$ is of the beneficial type, $i$ reproduces in the sense that an uniformly chosen individual $j$ is replaced by a child of individual $i$, in particular it receives the (beneficial) type of $i$.
+Whenever $i$ is of the wildtype nothing happens, whenever $i$ is of the advantageous type, $i$ reproduces in the sense that an uniformly chosen individual $j$ is replaced by a child of individual $i$, in particular it receives the (advantageous) type of $i$.
 Similarly, we will refer to the events induced by $P_S$ as \emph{selective events}.

 In the following we will consider $1<\alpha<2$ and measures $\Lambda$ of the form

 i.e.\ $\Lambda = \mathrm{Beta}(2-\alpha,\alpha)$ and